Gloria (1931 film): Plot

 Georg Köhler is an aircraft pilot, known for his aerobatic feats.
-After his marriage with Maria, and under her pressure, he severely limited his dangerous undertakings, ending up being, according to his expression, a mere "driver of the air", or rather conducting scheduled flights together with the his co-pilot Jakopp Spindler.
+After his marriage with Maria, and under her pressure, he severely limited his dangerous undertakings, ending up being, according to his expression, a mere "driver of the air", or rather conducting scheduled flights together with his co-pilot Jakopp Spindler.
 Georg and Maria have a son, little Felix, and they live right in front of the airport where he, highly esteemed by all, works.
 But the time for recovery seems to have come: an aerobatic flight competition is held, and Georg signs up for it.
 Once again, however, after unnerving confrontations and squabbles, his wife convinces him not to participate.

 Johnny Belling, an old friend of Georg's, and like him a talented aviator, arrives in town to take part in the race.
-Only then did Maria - whom her husband had long and in vain (Maria had never flown in her life) tried to involve in the passion of flying - does she seem to be interested in the matter, to Georg's disappointment.
-Disappointment that grows during the celebration banquet of the winner, which was Johnny aboard his Gloria biplane: Georg seems to glimpse the attempts of seduction that his friend makes towards his wife - and he is absolutely right, if it were not for the fact that Johnny courts every woman he comes across.
+Now all of a sudden Maria develops an interest in the matter, even though Georg has unsuccessfully tried to share his passion for flying with her for many years.
+Georg's disappointment grows during the winner's banquet celebrating the victory taken by Johnny aboard his Gloria biplane.
+Georg seems to glimpse the attempts of seduction that his friend makes towards his wife - and he is absolutely right, if it were not for the fact that Johnny courts every woman he comes across.
 Displeased, Georg leaves the party and lets himself go by taking a night flight.

 At the reception, Johnny continues to pour Maria a drink, and the two of them also leave the celebration during the mayor's boring speech.
 Johnny takes her to an amusement park and subsequent entertainment: it is definitely a pleasant diversion for the woman.
 In the end, Johnny, with pretexts and quibbles, manages to lure Maria, now quite drunk, into a plane, piloting which she takes off into the night.
 Their plane lands early in the morning, almost at the same time as Georg's.
 Little Felix, approaching the division network surrounding the airport, welcomes his mother and Johnny.
 Georg learns that Johnny spent the night on a plane with a woman, and smiles as he thinks of his friend's well-known gifting skills.